 Up to now, the tDCS technology has primarily been used in clinical environments with a large scale set-up that has been cumbersome to use remotely.
 Neuroelectrics has designed the Starstim tCS Home kit in order to make this treatment accessible and easy to use, as we have seen the benefits of being able to take this technology out of the lab.
 This creates an opportunity to include larger populations in the treatments, including people with disabilities and from rural areas unable to reach the hospital every day.

-Starstim tCS Home is now available and approved in Canada and other countries for use in treating chronic pain, depression, and addictive disorders.
+Starstim-Home tES is available globally for clinical research and applied in fields like chronic pain, depression, and addictive disorders.
 The system utilizes the company’s industry-leading Starstim™ system.
 It follows accessibility and telecommunication security standards, and applies strict controls on access and hardware checks.
 Designed for user-friendliness and safety, the Home kits can be used for the treatment of patients or in blinded clinical studies.

 To begin the treatment, a patient receives a personalized and ready-to-use kit at home.
 It consists of a stimulator device and a neoprene headcap fitted on the head with small electrodes which lie on the scalp and deliver weak electrical currents to targeted brain regions.
 The kit is complimented with a user-friendly interface on a tablet which guides the patient and family carers through the treatment and allows real-time remote supervision by the physician or clinical researcher.